Skip to main content

 • Dental care is especially important; toy breeds are prone to dental disease

 Overall grooming demands are low compared to most breeds.
+For a full comparison of breeds with similarly simple care routines, see Low-Grooming Dog Breeds.

 Training & behavior